bel28kent/hum-parser/docs/parsers-and-converters.md

 GlobalSpine will be smaller than a HumdrumFile if the latter contains references or comments.

-TODO: GlobalSpine should also contain data from Records typed as LOCAL-COMMENT

 ## Converters
 Converters serve two purposes: (1) to map parsed Humdrum data onto a graph and (2) to allow for the unwrapping and re-wrapping of data in different types